-A Sound Design LLC. is a design company doing business as BrandNu Design.
-Michael Ford is a designer, born and raised in the city of Detroit.
+A Sound Design LLC. doing busines as BrandNu Design focuses on community engagement, pre-development strategies, and capital campaigns for new developments.
+Michael Ford, Associate AIA is a designer, born and raised in the city of Detroit.
 Ford received his Masters of Architecture degree from the University of Detroit Mercy (UDM), where he completed his graduate thesis titled “Hip Hop Inspired Architecture and Design.”
 He has worked as a designer at Hamilton Anderson Associates located in Detroit, Mich. and as an adjunct professor at his alma matter.
 Ford has also worked as a designer at Flad Architects located in Madison, Wisc.

-Ford’s Hip Hop Architecture research is the topic of articles published in a variety of places including University of Pennsylvania’s annual Unspoken Borders Publication and Conference and Harvard University’s Journal of African American Policy.
-Along with these publications Ford is also a regular presenter at the National Organization of Minority Architects (NOMA) Annual Conferences and has been a guest lecturer at several universities including the University of Illinois Urbana - Champaign, University of Detroit Mercy, UPenn, Carnegie Mellon Univresity and Harvard's Graduate School of Design.
+Ford’s Hip Hop Architecture research has been published in a variety of places including FastCo Design, Blavity, The Fader, CityLab and Vibe Magazine.
+Along with these publications Ford has been a guest lecturer at several universities including the University of Illinois Urbana - Champaign, University of Detroit Mercy, UPenn and Carnegie Mellon University.